 Located in scenic Klickitat County six miles northeast of Glenwood lies the 2,405-acre Klickitat Canyon Community Forest covering a swath of canyons and mixed conifers.
 Forest managment goals include healthy forest stands, fish and wildlife protections, cultural resource safeguards, access for recreation and community connections.

 Many working lands in Washington are lost to provide large lots for rural homes or cabins, and other uses.
 When such lands are converted from forestry, the state loses the vital ecosystem benefits that forests provide - wildlife habitat and watershed protections, for example.
-Such conversions can also erode local economies or cultural heritage associated with grazing and logging, which communities may hold dear.
-In community forests like this one, working land activities continue to operate and can generate revenue for the forest’s management, such as enforcement, future recreation facilities and forest health treatments.
+Such conversions can also erode local economies or cultural heritage associated with grazing, timber harvests or cutural harvests.
+In community forests like this one, formed in December of 2016, sustainable working land activities continue to operate and may generate revenue for forest management activities, such as enforcement or forest health treatments.